aglotero/airbus_rle_to_coco/README.md

 ## Step

-1. run  0_airbus_delete_empty_im.py
+1. run  0_airbus_delete_empty_im.py, which can delete empty images without ships

-2. run  0_csv_show_RLE.py, which can help you look into dataset
+2. run  0_csv_show_RLE.py, which can show dataset in RLE style

-3. run  1_ships_to_coco.py, which makes json file.
+3. run  1_ships_to_coco.py, which generates .json file.
 Here is a finished one:

    [instances_ships_train2018.json](https://storage.googleapis.com/kaggle-forum-message-attachments/inbox/1998668/159ec0e9b79f7eae65826a1a3377e970/instances_ships_train2018.zip)

-4. run  2_pycoco_API_Demo.ipynb to view the json file generated
+4. run  2_pycoco_API_Demo.ipynb, which can show dataset in COCO style